 Toilet leaking at the base

-Water pooling at the base of the toilet after flushing indicates a failed wax ring or pan connector seal between the toilet pan and the soil pipe.
+Water pooling at the base of the toilet after flushing usually indicates a failed pan connector seal โ the rubber multi-finned push-fit seal between the toilet pan outlet and the soil pipe.
+(UK installations use pan connectors with finned rubber seals; wax-ring seals are a North American fitting and are not standard UK practice.)
 This is a health hazard โ the leak is from the waste side, not the supply side.
-It requires the toilet to be lifted and the seal replaced.
+It requires the toilet to be lifted and the pan connector replaced (or, where the connector is sound, the rubber seal alone).
 Do not continue using the toilet โ isolate it and book a same-day repair.

 Toilet not flushing at all โ cistern empty